Spotify debuts a new Songwriter Credits feature on desktop

 “The more we share information, the more opportunities we can help create for songwriters,” said Annika Goldman, Spotify’s Director of Music Publishing Operations, in a statement.
 “This is just the beginning of making songwriter and producer credits more easily available to Spotify listeners, and we look forward to continually improving that information, in close collaboration with our music industry partners.”

 The launch follows on several other songwriter-focused initiatives at the company, including the launch of the “Secret Genius” program.
-This includes an ambassador program, global songwriting workshops, The Secret Genius Awards, podcasts and curated playlists, notes Spotify.
+This includes an ambassador program, global songwriting workshops, The Secret Genius Awards, podcasts and curated playlists, says Spotify.

 0